canberksinangil/Vilnius-University-2017-Autumn/Human-Computer-Interaction/README.md

 >Last updated: 2017-09-15 11:07

-***I just copied from our lecturer' [website](http://web.vu.lt/mif/k.lapin/hci-fall-semester-2017/ "Kristina Lapin Website") I did not check any grammer or orthographic rules.
-Also I did not change any materials file name.***
+***I just copied from our lecturer' [website](http://web.vu.lt/mif/k.lapin/hci-fall-semester-2017/ "Kristina Lapin Website") I did not check any grammar or orthographic rules.
+Also, I did not change any materials file name.***